NobodysNightmare/screeps-ai/README.md

 #### Walls

-* **Building name:** `walls`
+* **Building name:** `wall`
-* **color:** "Odd" colors (e.g. red) will place the top-right corner, "even" colors the lower left corner.

-All tiles on the wall rectangle and outside will be considered to belong to the outside wall, while all tiles inside this area will belong to the inner perimeter.

-While this will not yet automatically build any walls, masons will respect this outline and only reinforce outside walls and ramparts and none in the inner perimeter.
+Need to place flag twice.
+First flag will set the start position, second flag the end.
+Wall will be built as the corner from start to end, going into horizontal direction first.

 ### Spawning Creeps